lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “I leaned on the word “tidy” in part due to Marie Kondo’s *Tidying Up*, newly popularized in the United States from the Net ix special last year.
 Marie Kondo’s tidiness is not an absolute, but instead contextual.
 In *your* home, what matters most?
 Answering that question isn’t a prerequisite to starting to tidy - it’s an ongoing discovery that happens during the process of tidying.”
 (Lincoln)

+## 2.7.  conclusion ##

 Like literary canons, these corpora --- especially smaller ones, like the Eighteenth Century Collections Online Text Creation Partnership --- are vulnerable to a critique of their selection methods on the grounds of representation.
 However, unlike the various changing literary canons of the past, digital corpora tend to conceal which particular titles have been selected as representative.
 I argue that Charlotte Smith’s inclusion in these resources lags behind a scholarly consensus which sees her as increasingly important and canonical in the period.
 Her partial inclusion in ECCO-TCP seems particularly likely to lead to ill-supported conclusions by researchers who might easily assume that their text-mining research is taking her works into consideration.
 However, since none of her sonnets are included, nor any of the politically radical novels which made up a substantial portion of her latter career, nor any of her natural history, some of her most important contributions to the literature of the period are not able to impact studies in which they would be relevant.
 In particular, a study of women’s writing through the lens of the ECCO-TCP would emphasize the most conventional and expected women’s writing from Smith, with four volumes of one of her more straightforward marriage plot novels.